Test scenario

 • Complex – The test scenarios normally involve a complex program or application flow.

-• Easy to evaluate – The test result of the test scenario should be easy to evaluate as they involve complex logic.
+• Easy to evaluate – The test result of the test scenario should be easy to evaluate, as it involves complex logic.

 Advantages of Test Scenarios